Redmine - design study

 I do like the grouped tab concept, but I don't think it should be limited to a static set of block types.
 You know how you can drag a tab from one browser window to another browser window?
 Do that here!
 As you're moving blocks around, if you hold the block over another block, they join and become separate tabs of the same block space.
 Add more blocks here, creating more and more tabs (some interesting things could be done with this and wiki blocks).
 Grab a tab and drag it away and it separates into its own independent block again.

-#10 Updated by Dipan Mehta about 6 years ago
+#10 Updated by Dipan Mehta almost 10 years ago

 In my opinion, there should be a straight forward policy for a clean design -